No. 18 Iowa’s defense silences No. 17 Indiana, 34-6

-IOWA CITY, Iowa (AP) — Riley Moss returned two first-half interceptions for touchdowns and No. 18 Iowa beat No. 17 Indiana 34-6 on Saturday.
+IOWA CITY, Iowa (AP) — Iowa cornerback Riley Moss wasn’t sure what happened.

+Moss’ 30-yard interception return for a touchdown, the first of his two scores in the game, helped start No. 18 Iowa on the way to a 34-6 victory over No. 17 Indiana on Saturday in the opener for both teams.

-Iowa intercepted three of Michael Penix Jr.’s passes and had a fourth wiped out by a roughing-the-passer call.
+Iowa intercepted three of Michael Penix Jr.’s passes — safety Dane Belton had the other interception — and had a fourth wiped out by a roughing-the-passer call.

 “We were very prepared,” Moss said.
 “We absolutely won because of film (study), and our preparation.
 Our game plan today was to stop the big plays, stay on top.
 We made them work for their yards, and their points.”